sequenceiq/slider/src/site/md/manpage.md

 ### getconf \<cluster>  \[--out file] \[--format xml|properties]

 Get the configuration properties needed for hbase clients to connect to the cluster.
 Hadoop XML format files (the default) and Java properties files can be generated.
-The output can be streamed to the console in "stdout", or it can be saved to a file.
+The output can be streamed to the console in `stdout`, or it can be saved to a file.

 ## Unimplemented